 The WPO can initiate or coordinate support for employees who have made, or are in the process of making, a report or who are the subject of a report.
-As a first step, employees can contact CPA Australia's employee assistance provider - Assure.
-Information on how to contact Assure can be found at https://assureprograms.com.au/contact-us/.
+As a first step, employees can contact CPA Australia's employee assistance provider (EAP) - TELUS Health via phone or online.
+This is a confidential service and available 24/7.